l0ve2cr3ate/fullstack-open-2020/part8/README.md

 ### Solutions for part8

+The exercises for part8 are divided into subparts.
+You can find the solutions for the subparts in their respective directories.

 ### Excersises part8 library-backend

-To start the development server run: `cd part8/library-backend` and then `npm run start-server`
+To start the development backend server run: `cd part8/library-backend` and then `npm run start-server` To start frontend run: `cd part8/library-frontend` and then `npm start`

 Exercises 8.1.-8.7<br/>
 Through the exercises, we will implement a GraphQL backend for a small library.